f4dzn99/ArkOS-R36S-Minimalist-controls-theme/README.md

 # ArkOS R36S Minimalist controls theme (640x480)

-:white_circle: [AmberELEC R36S minimalist controls theme](https://github.com/f4dzn99/AmberELEC-R36S-Minimalist-controls-theme) adapted for ArkOS.
+:red_circle: [AmberELEC R36S minimalist controls theme](https://github.com/f4dzn99/AmberELEC-R36S-Minimalist-controls-theme) adapted for ArkOS.
 I designed them in inkscape to be very minimalist, based on the console controls.

 There are 8 color options to choose from and they apply to the system wallpaper. :smiley:

 <img width="600" heigth="1000"  src="/assets/images/image1.png">

 # :arrow_right: Carousel
-:white_circle: The carousel has three options to choose from.
+:red_circle: The carousel has three options to choose from.

 <img width="600" heigth="1000" src="/assets/images/image2.png">

 # :arrow_right: Gamelist View
-:white_circle: This is the basic and detailed view in dark and light mode.
+:red_circle: This is the basic and detailed view in dark and light mode.

 <img width="600" heigth="1000" src="/assets/images/image3.png">